Do I have to wear a mask?

 Do your bit – Stay Safe!

-FOOTNOTE STAY SAFE – The closest analogy is the seatbelt in autos.
-In 1968 wearing a seat belt became law.
-Since then seat belts (and airbags) are reckoned to have saved 20,000 American lives (each year)!
+FOOTNOTE: STAY SAFE.
+The closest analogy is the seatbelt in autos.
+In 1968, wearing a seat belt became law.
+Since then seat belts (and airbags) save 20,000 American lives each year!
 90% of us belt up when driving – not because it is the law but because it ‘makes good sense’.
-THAT LEAVES 27 MILLION WHO LEAVE THEMSELVES AT RISK